Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation

 \section{Related Work}

-In the last decade, several studies have made significant contributions to defining and evaluating social navigation in robotics.
+In the last decade, several studies have made significant contributions to the definition and evaluation of social navigation in robotics.
 The studies of Francis et al. \cite{Francis2025}, or Mavrogiannis et at. \cite{mavrogiannis2023core} make a thorough analysis of the challenges in evaluating social navigation algorithms.
 Another example is the work of Gao and Huang \cite{gao2022evaluation}, which provides an in-depth review of methods that quantify a robot’s adherence to social norms.
 Their study examines metrics such as maintaining appropriate interpersonal distances, minimizing discomfort among human co-habitants, and ensuring that paths are socially acceptable.
 Classical quantitative benchmarks are usually derived from the analysis of the Proxemics of human-human interaction distances \cite{proxemics_Hall}, as in the review in \cite{samarakoon2022review}.
-Other classical metrics account for the relative velocities and aggressiveness of robot heading changes.
-Furthermore, other theories of social navigation behavior, based on the famous Social Force Model (SFM) \cite{helbing1995social}, allow quantifying the social impact of robot motion using Social Forces and Social Work, considering velocity and directions of agents.
+Furthermore, other theories of social navigation behavior, based on the famous Social Force Model (SFM) \cite{helbing1995social}, allow quantification of the social impact of robot motion using Social Forces and Social Work, taking into account agents' velocities and directions \cite{Martini2024-SFWP}.

-In recent years, considerable effort has been made to enhance classical robotics simulators with improved human navigation capabilities and benchmarks for human-aware navigation.
-Some interesting examples are HuNavSim \cite{PerezRal2023}, SEAN2.0 \cite{sean2_Tsoi_RAL22}, SocNavBench \cite{biswas2022socnavbench} or Arena 4.0 \cite{Arena4_2024}.
-These simulators exploit trajectory ground truth and repeatability facilities to compute quantitative metrics for both classical navigation performance and social navigation.
+In recent years, a new wave of robotics simulators emerged with improved human motion and benchmarks for human-aware navigation: HuNavSim \cite{PerezRal2023}, SEAN2.0 \cite{sean2_Tsoi_RAL22}, SocNavBench \cite{biswas2022socnavbench}, Arena 4.0 \cite{Arena4_2024}.
+These simulators exploit trajectory ground truth and repeatability facilities to compute quantitative metrics for both classical and social navigation.